CARhoden/Project-1/README.md

 ## Deployment

 This website is deployed on github.
-So by this link: https://carhoden.github.io/Planner/ you can access to it.
+So by this link: https://carhoden.github.io/Project-1/ you can access to it.

 ## Credits

-TBD
+Javascript: Catelin and Connor
+HTML & CSS: Brennan and David

 ## Usage